jotapeds/jotapeds/README.md

  ### 🤫 About Me

  I'm a 24 old brazilian economist.
 Currently working at the largest bank in latin america.
-Some people may call me a Pythonista 🐍
  - There is always something new to learn
  - Looking for the most efficient way to solve a problem
  - Together to the top